 Understanding UPS Jargon

-When shopping for a UPS, particularly online, you’ll come across various terms including specifications, from technology to additional features.
-Here are some terms explanations to help you have a better idea of what you may find when it comes to looking at UPS.
+When shopping for a UPS, particularly online, you’ll come across various foreign technological terms, such as specifications and additional features.
+Here are some explanations to help you have a better idea of what you may find when it comes to looking at UPS.

-A line-interactive UPS is a middle-of-the-range option that offers more features.
+- Line-interactive UPS: A middle-of-the-range option that offers more features.
 It provides intermediate power protection.
 But, if you do have a generator, it’s best not to use an offline or line-interactive UPS as there could be possible compatibility problems.

-An online UPS or double-conversion UPS offers the most efficient support and protection for critical loads, and also protects your devices from voltage fluctuations.
-While these are the most expensive types of UPSs, they do provide you with the best performance and protection, including compatibility.
+- Online UPS: Also known as a double-conversion UPS, offers the most efficient support and protection for critical loads, and also protects your devices from voltage fluctuations.
+While these are the most expensive types of UPS’s, they do provide you with the best performance and protection, including compatibility.
 It can supply a steady flow of electricity when your power cuts out.

 This means that the UPS can be started in an off position, or without power.